riccardotorre/DNNLikelihood_dev/docs/data.rst

     .. py:attribute:: DNNLikelihood.Data.input_file

-        Attribute corresponding to the input argument :option:`input_file`.
+        Absolute path corresponding to the input argument :option:`input_file`.
         Whenever this attribute is not ``None``, it is used to reconstructed the object from input files (see the :meth:`Data.__init__ <DNNLikelihood.Data.__init__>`
         method for details).